MateuszLabun9/Bachelors-degree-project/README.md

 Main scope of this script is to manage all modules connected to Raspberry Pi and to display user interface projected with Tkinter library.
   - User interface is displayed on touch screen compatible with RPI and connected with DSI.
-  - MFRC522 module is used to scan RFID tokens and connect to Raspberry PI throught SPI interface.
+  - MFRC522 module is used to scan RFID tokens and connect to Raspberry PI through SPI interface.
   - SIM800L is used to send one-time codes as a SMS message.
 UART interface and AT commands are used for communication between module and RPI.

-Project contains databse in which all useres are saved.
-Structure of data base is shown on photo below.
+Project contains database in which all users are saved.
+Structure of database is shown on photo below.
 There are two tables, access_list and access_log.
 First table contains list of all authorized users, second table contains history of all authorization attempts.

 ![database](https://user-images.githubusercontent.com/44081987/152651519-f64c4ebc-3908-4ad8-b4fe-b0e52dd3f619.png)